rachellewillemsma/rachellewillemsma.github.io/_posts/2019-03-01-shadowbox.md

 preview-image: "../img/shadowbox-500px.jpg"
 ---

-#### This eight-layered 3D shadowbox was inspired by the patterns found in tree rings and topographic maps.
-Lasercut.
+#### This eight-layered 3D shadowbox recalls the patterns found in tree rings and topographic maps.
+Lasercut cardstock.
 Assembled by hand without the use of tape or glue.

 ![Shadowbox Sketches](../img/shadowbox-sketch.jpg)